rickb777/sqlgen2/docs/tutorial.md

 }
 ```

 These represent tables that have a one-to-many relationship.
+By the way, notice how `User.AddressId` is a pointer - as a convention, we use pointers for optional items.

 ![demo tables](demo-tables.png)